-There is not much time left in 2017 to complete important end‑of‑year tasks (including estate planning, gifts to children grandchildren or others).
+There is not much time left in 2017 to complete vital end‑of‑year tasks (including estate planning, gifts to children grandchildren or others).

 So let’s prioritize your options and make a few suggestions.

 Not all of these techniques will be right for you but better to know more about them so that you can an informed decision.

 1. Annual gifts to children, grandchildren and others.

 First, if you wish to make gifts to children, grandchildren or other members of the family (even unrelated friends can be included) the Internal Revenue Code allows you to gift (in 2017) up to $14,000.00 per person.
 The IRS just also announced that in 2018 that number is adjusted to $15,000 per recipient.

 In addition, if you're married, each spouse can do this to as many individuals as he or she wishes.

 NOTE: This number can change each year so check back here periodically to see what the IRS has done.